Difference Between Stock and Option

 Ownership | Stock Purchase represents ownership in the company.

-The stock options represent the choice to buy or sell (depending on option type) a stock. |
+| The stock options represent a stock's choice to buy or sell (depending on option type). |

-Dividend/Voting rights | Shareholder receives voting rights in important company matters and a share of the dividends (if any) paid by the company. | Stock option holders received no dividend and also did not enjoys voting rights. |
+Dividend/Voting rights | Shareholders receive voting rights in important company matters and a share of the company's dividends (if any). | Stock option holders received no dividend and also did not enjoy voting rights. |

 Expiry | The stock of a company does expire until the company exists.
 In this aspect, the stock is an asset. | Options expire at a date in the future called the expiration date, after which point the investor no longer has the choice to buy or sell.
 In this aspect, the option is an expense if they expire out of money (loss). |

-Valuation | Stock Prices are based primarily on market forces, company fundamentals such as the company’s earnings outlook, the success of products, etc. | Stock option prices are based to a large degree on the price of the underlying stock, time to expiration, and other factors.
+Valuation | Stock Prices are based primarily on market forces and company fundamentals such as the company's earnings outlook, the success of products, etc. | Stock option prices are based to a large degree on the price of the underlying stock, time to expiration, and other factors.

 |

-Trading/Investment | Stock is an investment instrument that can be sold to another investor at any point in time. | The option is a trading instrument and cannot be traded past the expiration date. |
+Trading/Investment | Stock is an investment instrument that can be sold to another investor at any time. | The option is a trading instrument and cannot be traded past the expiration date. |

 Risk

-Possible to lose the entire principal invested, and sometimes more. | As the holder of an option, you risk the entire amount of the premium you pay.
+| Possible to lose the entire principal invested, and sometimes more. | As the holder of an option, you risk the entire amount of the premium you pay.
 But as an options writer, you take on a much higher level of risk.
-For example, if you write an uncovered call, you face unlimited potential loss, since there is no cap on how high a stock price can rise. |
+For example, if you write an uncovered call, you face unlimited potential loss since there is no cap on how high a stock price can rise. |

 Conclusion